-Enact distributes its mortgage insurance products through a dedicated sales force located throughout the United States, includingin-house sales representatives.
+Enact distributes its mortgage insurance products through a dedicated sales force located throughout the United States, including in-house sales representatives.
 Enact's sales force utilizes a digital marketing program designed to expand its customer reach beyond traditional sales.
 Enact's sales force primarily markets to financial institutions and mortgage originators that impose a requirement for mortgage insurance as part of the borrower's financing.

 Enact's industry presence has enabled it to build active customer relationships with mortgage lenders across the United States.
 Enact's customers are broadly diversified by size, type and geography and include large money center banks, non-bank lenders, national and local mortgage bankers, community banks and credit unions.
-Enact's principal mortgage insurance customers are originators of residential mortgage loans who typically determine which mortgage insurances witten on loans they originate.
-For the year ended December 31, 2023, approximately 33% of Enact's new insurance written was attributable to its largest five lender customers, of which 19% was attributable to its largest customer exceeded 10% of Enact's new insurance written during 2023 or had earned premiums that accounted for 10% or more of Enact's total revenues for the year ended December 31, 2023.
-No other customer exceeded 10% of Enact's new insurance written during 2023 or had earned premiums that accounted for 10% or more of Enact's total revenues for the year ended December 31, 2023.
+Enact's principal mortgage insurance customers are originators of residential mortgage loans who typically determine which mortgage insurer or insurers they will use for the placement of mortgage insurance written on loans they originate.
+For the year ended December 31, 2023, approximately 33% of Enact's new insurance written was attributable to its largest five lender customers, of which 19% was attributable to its largest customer.
+Earned premiums from Enact's largest customer accounted for 10% of Enact's total revenues for the year ended December 31, 2023.
+No other customer exceeded 10% of Enact's new insurance written during 2023 or had earned premiums that accounted for 10% or more of Enact's total revenues for the year ended December 31,